 In order to better serve you, an academic advisor is available to walk you through the registration process and assist with selecting the best courses for both high school credit and meeting your future college goals.

 Before you meet with an Advisor, you will first need to complete the application process.
-Once accepted, you will be sent information about registration and opportunities to either meet with your advisor personally or discuss options by phone.
+Once accepted, you can either meet with your advisor personally or discuss options by phone.

 Once you have a scheduled time to either meet or conference by phone, please prepare by doing the following:

-Have an idea of what courses you want to take (Remember in order for the state to pay for the courses you need to have at least a 3.0 or a B in the courses you are wanting to take).
-Also understand that a course that has a 300 or 400 course number is not available to you without special permission from our PSEO Director.
-Most of these also have prerequisites.
-So, focus on the courses numbered 100 or 200.
+- Have an idea of what courses you want to take.
+Also understand that a course that has a 300 or 400 course number is not available to you without special permission from Trailblazer Academy Director.
+Most 300-400 level courses also have prerequisites.
+It is recommended you focus on those courses numbered 100 or 200.

-Know whether you want to take the course to replace or supplement your high school classes.
-If you are replacing a course remember you have to take 5 semester hours in order to get 1 high school credit. (example: Composition 1 and 2 equal 1 English credit).
+- Know whether you want to take the course to replace or supplement your high school classes.

-If you have an idea on what you would like to study in college, begin researching different programs of interest and asses what courses would best advance you when you graduate from high school.
+- If you have an idea on what you would like to study in college, begin researching different programs of interest and assess what courses would best advance you when you graduate from high school.

-Come with your paperwork filled out if at all possible.
-It speeds the process up and we can make anu changes necessary during the meeting.
+- Come with your paperwork filled out if at all possible.
+It speeds the process up and we can make any changes necessary during the meeting.